 Despite the UK’s withdrawal, the EU rules continued to apply during the transition period.
 The aim was to give citizens and businesses a softer transition to the future relationship.

 The main premise was that during the transition period, the UK would still have all the rights and obligations of a Member State.
 EU and UK citizens and legal persons were treated as though the UK were still a member of the EU.

 - The UK continued to fully respect the EU treaties, EU legislation and EU international treaties and adhere to EU trade, foreign and security policy.

-- The UK would remain in the EU’s internal market and the customs union.
+- The UK remained within the EU single market and customs union.

-- The Commission’s power of control, the power of the EU Court of Justice, as well as the powers of EU institutions, bodies and agencies would continue to apply to the UK.
+- The Commission’s supervisory powers, the jurisdiction of the EU Court of Justice and the powers of EU bodies and agencies in relation to the UK remained unchanged.

 - The UK’s obligations vis-à-vis the EU budget remained unchanged.

 The only significant exception was that the UK no longer participated in the activities of EU institutions, bodies, offices and agencies as of the day of the withdrawal (from 1 February 2020), meaning that it no longer took part in EU decision-making during the transition period.